InfinityIntegral/InfinityIntegral/README.md

 # My Profile

 Hi, I am Tianle, a student from Singapore.
 On my GitHub is my projects typically using SGEXTN (my own extension layer over Qt Quick) and written in C++.
-Currently, I am working on ocuentation v1.0.0, a internal tool that generates code documentation and related materials without having to manually write Markdown or HTML.
+Currently, I am working on _ocu_entation v1.0.0, a internal tool that generates code documentation and related materials without having to manually write Markdown or HTML.

 ## languages and tools